prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   Specifies the port for the JMX RMI server.
 Presto exports many metrics that are useful for monitoring via JMX.

+* ``query.abridged.max.length``:
+  Specifies the maximum length for the abridged version of a query, which is displayed in the query-list on UI.

 See also :doc:`/admin/resource-groups`.

 Log Levels